SEILLANS

 Diversity helps, so we do not forget the intimacy resulting, as we have said, from the layout.

-The convent, open until September 12 (between 10 a.m. and 1 p.m., then between 3:30 p.m. and 7:30 p.m.), is therefore one of the meccas of crafts and art in the country of Fayence. .
+The convent, open until September 12, (between 10 a.m. and 1 p.m., and between 3:30 p.m. and 7:30 p.m.) is therefore one of the meccas of crafts and art in the community of Fayence. .

 This new initiative deserves to attract popular attention, if only through a quick visit that will enrich the guest…